vita-mojo/slate/source/includes/_order.md

+---
+title: Order service
+language_tabs:
+  - shell: curl
+  - javascript: JavaScript
+  - javascript--nodejs: Node.JS
+  - python: Python
+  - ruby: Ruby
+toc_footers: []
+includes: []
+search: true
+highlight_theme: darkula
+headingLevel: 2

+---

 <h1 id="order-service">Order service</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-This service deals with everythign to do with Orders.
-It handles, placing and updating orders as well as retrieving and serching for orders.
+This service deals with everything to do with orders.
+It handles placing and updating orders, as well as retrieving and searching for orders.

 <h2 id="order-service-healthcheck">Healthcheck</h2>